Language and Culture Ambassadors

 How do they apply?

-Interested campers, parents or family member can call and ask for Marisol at 423-771-9137, or email her at email@example.com.
+Interested campers, parents or family members can call and ask for Marisol at 423-771-9137, or email her at email@example.com.
 To be considered for this program, the interested camper will be asked to fill out a paper application in Spanish.
 We can also facilitate completing this application over the phone.
 Potential campers are asked to participate in a short phone interview with a Language South team member.

 When do they come to camp?